 One of the key differences between MiM and MBA programs is the level of professional experience gained by students.
 If you have recently graduated with a BSc in a business related subject or have no more than two years of work experience, then WHU’s MiM Program is for you.
 Advanced courses across all aspects of business administration such as accounting and marketing, build on your existing knowledge to take your theoretical and practical business understanding even further.

 The MBA on the other hand, is for young professionals with more experience.
-These students have been in the workplace slightly longer with at least two years of experience and most likely come from a non-business background.
+These students have been in the workplace slightly longer with at least two years of experience and typically come from a variety of academic and professional backgrounds.
 If you’re looking to secure a management position or to change your career, an MBA provides you with the expertise to take your career to the next level.

 The difference in professional experience as pre-requisites for both courses naturally means the age group of each class differs too.
 The average age in WHU’s current MiM class is 23, while in the MBA cohort it is 29.